nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 be one of the following:
 * true: This will indicate that the canonical version of the support information for the package is available in a file within the repository specified by the [repository](https://docs.npmjs.com/files/package.json#repository) entry.
-In this case the filapath for the file containing the support information will be
+In this case the filepath for the file containing the support information will be
   `./package-support.json`
 * a string: a relative path, starting with `./`, that points to a file within the repository specified in the [repository](https://docs.npmjs.com/files/package.json#repository)